thenumbernine/zeta-lua/zeta/README.txt

 - editor: move texpack tiles and change map tiles accordingly
 - object classes use 'spawnfields' for editor fields, types, and tooltips
 - missile launcher missile ammo
-- link objs and spawninfos to rooms, respawn by room
 - camera align via room info, or helper objects
 - fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
 - make deactivated turrets shoot at enemies.  do room links first to cut down on game.objs iterations.
 - geemers and doors don’t mix.  one pushes the other and the geemer teleports.
 - second kind of defense monster: heat shields or something
 - second kind of cave monster ... bats or something? or separate ground from wall geemers?
-- spawn more monsters in the mining base area *after* beating the boss
+- spawn more monsters in the mining base area *after* beating the boss.  this is based on spawn conditions, based on rooms.
+- story items also need spawn conditions
-- room environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
+- environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
 - get savepoint loading to work
+rooms:
+	- every time an item is grabbed, set a session var that says the item at this level at this index is grabbed then have the respawn system ignore it if that var is set (serialize those session vars with the save file)
+	- same with the electric fields and 'toggleDisabled' in fact, for both, why not just serialize all objects as they leave? upon removing room spawns, serialize objects and store them in a session/cache file then upon adding room spawns, create the objs, then check the cache and overwrite values then double the caching system as the savegame system

 VETOED list:
 - don't use 'spawnclass' as a class shortcut to register classes that are spawned.